DrHB/icecube-2nd-place/README.md

 ### Additional Datasets
 1. Split `train_meta` `parquet` files for each batch, available for download [here](https://www.kaggle.com/datasets/solverworld/train-meta-parquet).

-2.The [`ice_transparency.txt`](https://www.kaggle.com/datasets/anjum48/icecubetransparency) file, which contains information regarding the ice transparency of the IceCube detector.
+2. The [`ice_transparency.txt`](https://www.kaggle.com/datasets/anjum48/icecubetransparency) file, which contains information regarding the ice transparency of the IceCube detector.

 ### Preparing the Data
 Create the `Nevents.pickle` file by executing the following command:
 ```bash
 python prepare_data.py config.json PATH data
 ```
-After completing the data preparation process, your data folder should have the following structure:
+After completing the data preparation process, your `data` folder should have the following structure:

 ```bash
 /data